owlboy/greatpug-public/README.md

 Feel free to use the [issues](https://github.com/owlboy/greatpug-public/issues) feature of this repository to report bugs or make feature requests relating to The Great Pug.

 #### Support On-going Development
 You can support on-going maintenance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").
+You can also donate via [Ko-fi](https://ko-fi.com/Manage/)!

 You can also donate crypto currency at the following addresses, if you're a weirdo like that:
 * **Etherium (ETH):** `0xa2e7aBB300728afc7564874B12975D2f311687a6`